Pay tribute to the “queen” of Europe’s great rivers, the enchanting Danube.

-Package offers exclude flights, meals & drinks not indicated, items of a personal nature, medical & travel insurance.
+Package prices unless indicated on the offer are per person sharing, for the full duration of stay & include cruise & port charges.
+Package offers exclude flights, approximate taxes, meals & drinks not indicated, items of a personal nature, medical & travel insurance.
 Peak season surcharges & block out dates may apply.
 Prices are correct at the time of publishing, however are subject to change due to currency fluctuations, rate increases & availability.
 Supplier terms & conditions may apply.
 These offers may be withdrawn at any time without notice.
 Service fees apply.
 Errors & omissions excepted.

 Hungary's location in the centre of Europe, along with its hospitable attitude, makes it one of the best places from which to embark on an Eastern European journey.
 It is both European and distinctly Hungarian, incorporating a mixture of historical and present-day pleasures.
 The country proudly upholds its traditions, culture and arts, but is attentive to what is new and fashionable in the outside world.